 Millet is quite easy to prepare—all you need is one part grains to two parts water.
 Rinse the millet in a sieve or colander, and then mix the grain and water together in a saucepan over medium heat.
 Once the water starts to boil, turn the heat to low and let the mix simmer for 10-15 minutes.
 After that time, the water should be completely absorbed and you’ll have a tasty grain that just needs a little fluffing with a fork to serve.
 This is the ideal way to make millet if you’re intending to add it to a sauce or mixing into a soup or another rich base.

-Now that you know how to properly make millet, here’s how to add it to a number of creative dishes.
+Now that you know how to make millet properly, here’s how to add it to several creative dishes.

 Over oatmeal?
-Ditch your regular morning bowl and go for something deliciously soft and creamy that’s simmered with almond and coconut milks.
+Ditch your regular morning bowl and go for something deliciously soft and creamy, simmered with almond and coconut milk.
 Spices like cinnamon and cardamom make it especially flavorful, and you can add in a bit of honey or syrup for a subtle hint of sweetness.
 Try it a few times a week, and change up your breakfast mixture by throwing in fresh berries, nuts, and even a few cacao nibs for variety.